mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

     * several instances of workers
     * client
 * main use of actors isn’t for parallelization, but for the abstraction of sharing a mutable state
-    * In these examples, you used lists that were shared between tasks.
-    * Without actors, you’d have had to synchronize access to the workList and resultHeap to handle concurrency
+    * without actors, you’d have had to synchronize access to resources to handle concurrency
-    * Actors allow you to abstract synchronization and mutation in the framework.
-    * actors provide a good way to make functional parts of your code work together, sharing mutable state in an abstracted manner
-* An
-  Actor is essentially a concurrent process that doesn’t constantly occupy a thread
+* Actor is essentially a concurrent process that doesn’t constantly occupy a thread
     * it only occupies a thread when it receives a message
-  * although
-    multiple threads may be concurrently sending messages to an actor, the actor pro- cesses only one message at a time, queueing other messages for subsequent process- ing
+    * although multiple threads may be concurrently sending messages to an actor, the actor pro- cesses only one message at a time, queueing other messages for subsequent processing
-* The main trickiness in an actor implementation has to do with the fact that multiple threads may be messag- ing the actor simultaneously.
-The implementation needs to ensure that messages are processed only one at a time, and also that all messages sent to the actor will be processed eventually rather than queued indefinitely.
+* main trickiness in an actor implementation has to do with the fact that multiple threads may be messaging the actor simultaneously
+    * implementation needs to ensure that messages are processed only one at a time
+        * all messages sent to the actor must be processed rather than queued indefinitely